rysmith/litrpt/README.md

 litrpt
 ======

-a suite of shell script to analyze litigation document productions
+a suite of shell scripts to analyze litigation document productions